 There’s something refreshing about spring, isn’t there?
-The cool, crisp dewy mornings, easing into warm, comfortable days and ending in mild, lengthening evenings.
-It’s this type of day that’s ideal for sowing leafy greens to pick for your first young, tender and crisp salads of the season.
+The cool, crisp dewy mornings ease into warm, comfortable days and end in mild, lengthening evenings.
+This type of day is ideal for sowing leafy greens to pick for your first young, tender and crisp salads of the season.

-‘Leafy’ greens come in all shapes, colours, sizes and in particular, tastes and flavours!
+‘Leafy’ greens come in all shapes, colours, sizes and tastes and flavours!

-Have you ever wondered what exactly is in the leafy ‘mesclun’ or similar ‘Provencal’ mixes seen on supermarkets and greengrocers’ shelves?
-In many cases, what’s in the (plastic) bag bears little resemblance to the true mixes from which they have supposedly originated.
+Have you ever wondered what exactly is in the leafy ‘mesclun’ or similar ‘Provencal’ mixes on supermarkets and greengrocers shelves?
+In many cases, what’s in the (plastic) bag resembles the true mixes from which they have supposedly originated.

-This spring, why not plant a true mesclun or Provencal mix in your vegie patch?
+Why not plant a true mesclun or Provencal mix this spring in your veggie patch?
 The word “mesclun” (incidentally ‘Provencal’ mix is identical) is derived from the Catalan word mescler (literal translation ‘to mix’) originating from the Provence region of France.

-It’s best to begin preparing your vegie bed a few weeks before sowing your mesclun mix seed with a light cultivation and incorporation of a soil conditioner such as Searles Florigro Soil Activator, or Premium Compost Mix.
-The addition of Searles Kickalong Organic Vegetable & Herb Fertiliser will ensure healthy seedlings emerge soon after germination.
+It’s best to begin preparing your veggie bed a few weeks before sowing your mesclun mix seed with light cultivation and incorporating a soil conditioner such as Premium Compost Mix.
+Adding Searles Garden & Vegetable Food will ensure healthy seedlings emerge soon after germination.

 If you want to mulch your vegie bed, it’s probably best to wait until your seedlings have emerged so that they aren’t covered and restricted from emerging by the mulch material.
 Finely chopped lucerne is recommended as it’s easy to apply and eventually provides essential nitrogen and other nutrients as it decomposes.